rthijs/ProgramLegoPoweredUp/README.md

 ```

-I'm happy to get that working, I could try and controll all motors on the two bricks simultaniously but connecting to two bricks at once is a new challenge.
-Since the goal was remote controll of the excavator let's start with some input.
+I'm happy to get that working, I could try and control all motors on the two bricks simultaneously but connecting to two bricks at once is a new challenge.
+Since the goal was remote control of the excavator let's start with some input.

-## Keyboard Controll
+## Keyboard Control

 Let's see if we can make the excavator speed up and slow down with the up and down arrows on the keyboard and pressing the space bar should stop the machine.